Nima-Khodabandelou/Notes/README.md

 ##
 - Main Java features

-      Used for Desktop, Mobile, and Web application development
+      For Desktop, Mobile, and Web

       Platform-independent